top of page

 Blood sugar, blood pressure, cholesterol, weight, sleep, and physical activity are all part of the American Heart Association’s key cardiovascular health framework.

-In anti-aging medicine, the goal is not just to get numbers into the “normal” range.
-The goal is to optimize patterns that predict better energy, lower disease risk, and better function over time.
+In anti-aging medicine, the goal is not just to achieve numbers within the “normal” range.
+The aim is to optimize patterns that predict better energy, lower disease risk, and improved function over time.

 Hormones and Aging

 Hormones influence energy, sleep, libido, mood, muscle, body composition, cognition, and recovery.
-As people age, hormone levels may decline or become imbalanced.
+As individuals age, hormone levels may decline or become imbalanced.

 Common hormone-related concerns include: